graninas/automatic-whitebox-testing-showcase/README.md

 query conn q = runDB conn q $ query' q
 ```

-We also provide an additional info about queries for the RunDB method.
+We also provide an additional info about queries for the `RunDB` method.
 For example, the query string.
 This makes recordings more useful.

-The interpreter for the Connect and RunDB methods looks similar to other methods except for RunDB there is a special case that checks the type of the connection, and if the latter is NativeConn, a real effect will be evaluated.
+The interpreter for the `Connect` and `RunDB` methods looks similar to other methods except for `RunDB` there is a special case that checks the type of the connection, and if the latter is `NativeConn`, a real effect will be evaluated.

 ```haskell
 interpretFlowF rt (Connect dbName dbConfig next) = do